FadyAlfred/Dokkanz-Blogger/README.md

 # Dokkanz-Blogger
-> This is advanced version of Galaxy Blogger with the same functionalty but in addtion too Real-Time that the user don't have too refresh the page to get the new content just when other user create, edit or delte post all other user home page update with new content .
+> This is an advanced version of Galaxy Blogger with the same functionality but in addition too Real-Time that the user doesn't have to refresh the page to get the new content just when other users create, edit or delete post all other user home page update with new content.

 # Install